tjd1234/cmpt225fall2023/assignments/a3/README.md

 ## JingleNet Architecture

-The JingleNet system is essentially one large queue consisting of 5 internal
+The JingleNet system is essentially one large queue built from 5 internal
 queues:

 ![JingleNet Architecture](JingleNetArchitecture.png)